 2. Information regarding specific diagnosis or treatment of a psychiatric condition, if the attending psychiatrist certifies in writing that release of the information would be detrimental to the patient's health or treatment.

-I. If any portion of a psychiatric record is excised pursuant to subsection H, a court, upon application of a peace officer or adult protective services worker, may order that the entire record or any portion of such record containing information relevant to the reported abuse or neglect be made available to the peace officer or adult protective services worker investigating the abuse or neglect.
+J. If any portion of a psychiatric record is excised pursuant to subsection I of this section, a court, on application of a peace officer or adult protective services worker, may order that the entire record or any portion of the record containing information relevant to the reported abuse, neglect or exploitation be made available to the peace officer or adult protective services worker investigating the abuse, neglect or exploitation.

-J. A licensing agency shall not find that a reported incidence of abuse at a care facility by itself is sufficient grounds to permit the agency to close the facility or to find that all residents are in imminent danger.
+K. A licensing agency shall not find that a reported incidence of abuse at a care facility by itself is sufficient grounds to allow the agency to close the facility or to find that all residents are in imminent danger.

-K. A person who violates any provision of this section is guilty of a class 1 misdemeanor.
+M. A person who violates this section is guilty of a class 1 misdemeanor.